-Since an intolerance is usually dose-related and so many foods contain these compounds, restricting only the foods that contain the highest amounts is your best bet.
+Since an intolerance is usually dose-related and so many foods contain these compounds, restricting only the foods that contain the largest amounts is your best bet.

-For this reason, a salicylate-restricted elimination diet should be monitored by a medical professional.
+For this reason, a salicylate-restricted elimination diet should be monitored by a healthcare professional.

-Summary Only those who are very sensitive to salicylates need to follow a salicylate-restricted diet.
-Foods rich in these compounds have many health benefits and should only be cut out of your diet if an intolerance is suspected.
+Only those who are very sensitive to salicylates need to follow a salicylate-restricted diet.
+Foods rich in these compounds have many health benefits and should not be cut out of your diet unless a healthcare professional suspects you have an intolerance.

 While most people can tolerate these compounds, some are extremely sensitive to them.

-Those with salicylate sensitivity may need to avoid foods, medications and products highest in salicylates.
+People who have a salicylate sensitivity may need to avoid the foods, medications, and other products that are highest in salicylates.

-There is much to be discovered about salicylate intolerance, and the long-term effects of a salicylate-restricted diet are unknown.
+More research on salicylate intolerance is necessary, and the long-term effects of a salicylate-restricted diet are unknown.

 Salicylates are found in countless foods and products, so complete avoidance is difficult.

-Due to its wide range of symptoms, salicylate intolerance is often difficult to diagnose and treatment options are limited at this time.
+Because it has a wide range of symptoms, salicylate intolerance is often difficult to diagnose, and treatment options are limited at this time.

-If you feel that you may be sensitive to salicylates, speak with your doctor to ensure proper diagnosis and treatment options.
+If you feel that you may be sensitive to salicylates, speak with a healthcare professional to ensure proper diagnosis and treatment.